...

 To form a subsidiary company in India, you need to register and have a corporate address in India.
 This process is known as subsidiary company registration in India.
 Company formation in India is straightforward, but understanding the rules and regulations is crucial.

 This knowledge will help you decide whether to incorporate a foreign subsidiary in India.
-As it has additional requirements of paperwork over local company incorporation.
+As there are additional paperwork requirements for local company incorporation.

 Drivers for Forming a Subsidiary Company in India